 ASPs are intermediaries who facilitate the communication between the user and GSP by providing platforms for API integration and thereby IRN generation.

 What is an Invoice Registration Portal (IRP)?

 IRP is a dedicated portal created by the GST portal for this e-invoice generation process.
 IRP receives the uploaded e-invoice JSON file from the user, validates it, and provides back the signed e-invoice with IRN and QR code as its response JSON.

 ONE FINAL QUESTION?

-Hence the need of the hour is a One-Stop solution like Gofrugal ERP which provides end-to-end solutions from POS Billing, E-invoicing, Inventory management, GST filing, and Accounting, all under one roof.
+Hence the need of the hour is a One-Stop solution like Gofrugal ERP which provides an end-to-end solution from POS Billing, E-invoicing, Inventory management, GST filing, and Accounting, all under one roof.
 What are you waiting for?